XENON1T/laidbax/README.rst

 The default model includes lots of information I obtained by curve-tracing plots or even just constructing some function that looked like what I saw in an image.
 Just saying...

+**NB: These are NOT the official XENON1T models used for the first results paper (https://arxiv.org/abs/1705.06655)**.

 Installation
 ============